zhangtuoparis13/dev-runtime-browser/readme.md

 2. if Core Sandbox doesn't exist it creates Core Sandbox.
 3. Route messages from client app to core and vice versa.
 4. Create **AppSandbox** when RuntimeUA set it.
-    Virtually AppSandbox is created by RuntimeUA, but due to AppSandbox is not more a sandbox and run in the window context it should be created by RuntimeUAStub.
+    Virtually AppSandbox is created by RuntimeUA, but due to AppSandbox is running in the window context it should be created by RuntimeUAStub.
 RuntimeUA will send a message asking it to RuntimeUAStub.
-    ** Note **
-    I don't have clear yet how the communication between these components are going to be managed.
-    Maybe we need to look for another name for AppSandbox since it isn't more a sandbox.

 ####Core/Service Provider Sandbox responsibilities: